Rudy Tomjanovich: College career

+Professional career

 San Diego / Houston Rockets (1970–1981)

 Tomjanovich was selected in the 1970 NBA draft as the second overall pick by the San Diego Rockets (the franchise relocated to Houston in 1971), for whom he would play the entirety of his NBA career.
 He was also drafted in both 1970 and 1974 by the Utah Stars of the ABA.
 In his eleven years in the NBA, Tomjanovich had a scoring average of 17.4 points and a rebounding average of 8.1, earning five All-Star Game selections in the process (1974–1977, 1979).
 He is the fourth-leading scorer in Rockets history behind James Harden and Hall of Famers Calvin Murphy and Hakeem Olajuwon.
 Because his last name was so long, the back of Tomjanovich's jerseys would read "RUDY T.", rather than his 11 character name.

 The Rockets retired Tomjanovich's #45 jersey upon the conclusion of his playing career.
 His collegiate jersey, also #45, was retired by the University of Michigan in 2003.

 Kermit Washington incident

-During a game on December 9, 1977, Tomjanovich was punched by Kermit Washington of the Los Angeles Lakers after Tomjanovich ran to stop a fight at center court.
+During a game on December 9, 1977, Tomjanovich was punched by Kermit Washington of the Los Angeles Lakers as Tomjanovich ran to stop a fight at center court.
 The blow shattered Tomjanovich's face and inflicted life-threatening head and spinal injuries, leaving him sidelined for five months.
 He eventually made a full recovery and was selected for the NBA All-Star Game the following 1978–79 season.
 The incident and its aftermath are recounted in the John Feinstein book The Punch: One Night, Two Lives, and the Fight That Changed Basketball Forever, as well as in Tomjanovich's 1997 autobiography A Rocket at Heart: My Life and My Team.
+In 1979, a federal jury in Houston awarded Tomjanovich $3.3 million in damages.